boku7/boku7.github.io/_posts/2020-04-26-SLAE64_5-execveAnalysis.md

 + At first look, GDB did not even show us a system call, but as we step through the shellcode we see that it was being obfuscated by the call instruction.

 ## The Command String
 When the shellcode performs the call instruction, this pushes the memory address of the instruction after call onto the top of the stack.
-In this case the next instruction after the call is actually the string "whoami".
+In this case the next instruction after the call is actually the string `whoami`.
 ```bash
 0x55555555805b <shellcode+27>:       call   0x555555558067 <shellcode+39>
 0x555555558060 <shellcode+32>:       ja     0x5555555580ca